 Step 2: Pick your distribution

-Select "CentOS 7 64 bit" for the operating system as in the screenshot below:
+Select "CentOS 7 x64" for the operating system as in the screenshot below:

 Step 3: Pick server size

-If you plan to send more than 1 million visitors per day through your FunnelFlux, then select a server with 24 CPU and 64GB of memory.
+If you plan to send more than 1 million visitors per day through your FunnelFlux, then select a server with at least 8 vCPU, as a bare minimum.